-Standard and Poor's Non-Investment Grade Bond Ratings (aka “Junk Bonds)
+Non-Investment-Grade Bond Ratings (aka Junk Bonds)

-- BB = Less vulnerable in the near-term but faces major ongoing uncertainties to adverse business, financial and economic conditions.
+- BB = Less vulnerable in the near-term but faces major ongoing uncertainties to adverse business, financial, and economic conditions.

-- B = More vulnerable to adverse business, financial and economic conditions but currently has the capacity to meet financial commitments.
+- B = More vulnerable to adverse business, financial, and economic conditions but currently has the capacity to meet financial commitments.

-- CCC = Currently vulnerable and dependent on favorable business, financial and economic conditions to meet financial commitments.
+- CCC = Currently vulnerable and dependent on favorable business, financial, and economic conditions to meet financial commitments.

 - CC = Currently highly vulnerable.